Loepker-James/enforce-rules/CONTRIBUTING.md

 ```_validate_keyword_name``` is the proper way to name a helper function for a keyword.

 ### Roadmap
 For roadmaps, you can usually look in issues.
 There I put everything I would want (and/or I think you would) there.
+If it has the prefix [Category], then it is a category containing appropriate issues.
+Like a folder for issues.

 For closed issues the format is:

 [Resolution type] (Issue Title) {Version Number}